Dealing with Increased Anxiety

 seemingly for no apparent reason.

-Today, many people start to experience excessive anxiety for the reasons detailed above:
+Today, many people start to become too anxious for the reasons detailed above:

 unresolved life situations that cause continuous unhappiness and insecurity.